apete12/apete12/README.md

 ### Hi there 👋

-My name is Alex Peterson, and I'm a student in the front end development program at the Turing School of Software Engineering & Design.
+My name is Alex Peterson, and I'm a student in the front end development program at the Turing School of Software & Design.
 Welcome to my github!

 Some of my technology skills:\
 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript) ![HTML5](https://img.shields.io/badge/-HTML5-05122A?style=flat&logo=html5)